Atari Flashback: Atari Flashback Portable

 In 2007, Vendel was working on a handheld console known as the Atari Flashback Portable.
-It would run on three "AAA" batteries, and would include a screen resolution of 320x240.
-It would feature AV output and two joystick controller ports for multiplayer.
+It was being designed to run on three "AAA" batteries, at a screen resolution of 320x240, and it would feature AV output with two joystick controller ports for multiplayer.
 Games are loaded into internal 2MB memory by use of a USB cable.
 The release date was projected as early 2008 with a retail price of approximately $40.
 However, Vendel announced in 2010 that the project was not going to be released by Atari and no further information was released.

 A new handheld console, also called the Atari Flashback Portable, was released in November 2016.
 It contains 60 games built in and an SD slot for downloaded games.
 It has a 3.2" LCD, AV output port and mini USB charge port.

 A second edition of Atari Flashback Portable was released in September 2017.
 Like the first Atari Flashback Portable, it was built by AtGames.
 It includes 70 games with the most notable additions to this edition being four Namco games which are Dig Dug, Galaxian, Pac-Man, and Xevious.
-The version of Pac-Man included is a homebrew port that is more faithful to the original arcade game and not the original Atari 2600 port of Pac-Man released in 1982.
+The version of Pac-Man included is a homebrew version that is more faithful to the original arcade game and not the original Atari 2600 version of Pac-Man released in 1982.

 A third edition of the Atari Flashback Portable was released by AtGames in September 2018.
 The standard edition includes 80 games.

 A fourth edition of the Atari Flashback Portable was released by AtGames in September 2019.
 It features a woodgrain-like body design that mirrors the woodgrain look on the original Atari 2600 console.
 The standard edition includes 80 games.

-The second edition of the Flashback Portable includes the following games:
+The second (2017) edition of the Flashback Portable includes the following games: